prisma/prisma1/README.md

 ## Architecture

 Prisma is a secure API layer that sits in front of your database.
-Acting as a proxy, Prisma exposes a powerful GraphQL API and manages Rate-Limiting, Authentication, Logging and a host of other features.
+Acting as a "GraphQL database proxy", Prisma exposes a powerful GraphQL API and manages rate-limiting, authentication, logging and a host of other features.
 Because Prisma is a standalone process, it can be scaled independently from your application layer and provide scalable subscriptions infrastructure.

 ![](https://imgur.com/SdssPgT.png)